twoutlook/write-down-a-sentence/youtue_clips.md

 ```
  Tell him
  Tell him that the sun and moon
  Rise in his eyes
  Reach out to him
- And whisper
- Whisper words so soft and sweet
+ And whisper tender words so soft and sweet
  Hold him close to feel his heart beat
  Love will be the gift you give yourself,
 ```